briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

-5. _(e)_ An employer is not guilty of a violation of Section 533.11, 533.12, or 533.13 based on the actions of an employee or agent of the employer unless the employee’s or agent’s conduct is within the scope of employee’s or agent’s employment or agency, and the employer does either of the following:
+5. _(e)_ An employer is not guilty of a violation of Section 533.11, 533.12, or 533.13 based on the actions of an employee or agent of the employer unless the employee's or agent's conduct is within the scope of employee's or agent's employment or agency, and the employer does either of the following:

-    1. _(1)_ With knowledge of the employee’s or agent’s conduct, the employer authorizes or ratifies the conduct.
+    1. _(1)_ With knowledge of the employee's or agent's conduct, the employer authorizes or ratifies the conduct.

-    2. _(2)_ The employer recklessly disregards the employee’s or agent’s conduct.
+    2. _(2)_ The employer recklessly disregards the employee's or agent's conduct.

 6. _(f)_ It is an affirmative defense to a charge under Section 533.11 or 533.13